rl-tools/documentation/docs/getting_started.rst

 .. code-block:: bash

-   cp -r /rl_tools/static .
+   cp -r /rl_tools/static /rl_tools/tools .
-   /rl_tools/serve.sh
+   ./tools/serve.sh

-After copying the UI files we run ``serve.sh`` which periodically builds an index file containing a list of all experiment files such that the web UI can find them.
+After copying the UI files we run ``tools/serve.sh`` which periodically builds an index file containing a list of all experiment files such that the web UI can find them.
 It also starts a simple Python-based HTTP server on port ``8000``.
 Now you should be able to navigate to `http://localhost:8000 <http://localhost:8000>`_ and view the visualizations of the training runs.

 .. _visualize-ubuntu-wsl-macos: